LTUC/new-prep-course-std/Class-01/Task/README.md

-# Confirm Slack, GitHub, Google Classroom, and Discord  Setup
+# Confirm Slack, GitHub, D2L, and Discord  Setup
 Welcome to prep course , let’s confirm your accounts are ready for success!
-Take a moment to create consistent profiles for a few of the key tools you will use: **Google Classroom**, **GitHub**, **Discord**, and **Slack**.
+Take a moment to create consistent profiles for a few of the key tools you will use: **D2L**, **GitHub**, **Discord**, and **Slack**.
 Then introduce yourself in your new class-specific Slack channel.

 ## Profile Picture
 You will need a photograph of your lovely face.
 Not your cat, flowers.
 Not a cartoon or bitmoji.
 Add a nice headshot so that we can learn your name faster and give you better feedback on assignments.
-Your profile picture should be identical across The Google Classroom, GitHub, Discord, and Slack.
+Your profile picture should be identical across D2L, GitHub, Discord, and Slack.

 ## Get Familiar with Your Online Tools
-* Google classroom lets you submit and track all assignments.
+* D2l is an LMS which lets you submit and track all assignments.
 * GitHub is the online place to store your code and collaborate with other developers using the Git version control system.
 * Slack is a nice chat program that will let you communicate directly with classmates, instructors, and TAs.
 * Discord is a nice ticket program that will let you raise tickets during lab time so TAs will reach out to you and help you directly.

-## Google Classroom Setup
+## D2L Setup
-When you complete your course enrollment, you will get an email inviting you to join the Google classroom for this course.
-Follow the instructions in the email to get connected.
-The most important thing is that you have to have a Gmail email or account to use google classroom so this is the first step.
+Please make sure that you have a D2L account and you're enrolled in your course.

 ## Github Setup
 - Go to [GitHub.com](https://github.com/).